Sha3-git/CEC25/README.md

 Before running this project, you need to have the following installed:

+- Works on Macbook Sequoia 15.3.2 using an Intel Core i5, and Windows Machine with Intel Core i7

 - Python 3.9.21 or 3.11.3
 - PyTorch 2.1.0
 - torchvision 0.16.0